klangfreund/Choreographer/Audio Engine/README.txt

 A2.
 Open ./Builds/MacOSX/Juce.xcodeproj .

 A3.
 Maybe:
-    Open 'Project "Juce" Info' window and check the "Build Active Architecture Only" (for both, "Debug" and "Release" configuration)
+    Open Project "Juce" Info window and check the "Build Active Architecture Only"

 A4.
 Build it, once for the "Debug" configuration, once for the
     "Release" configuration.